 Employment assistance services are available to all students who successfully complete the requirements for graduation in their program.
 Employment opportunities may be limited for anyone who has a criminal background.
-Students entering the college under Ability-to-Benefit (ATB) may have their employment opportunities limited.

 Employment assistance is available to American Career College graduates on an ongoing basis as long as you remain in the health care field and we provide such services.